leocjj/msc_thesis/README.md

 ## **Deployment requirements (Ubuntu)**

-Requires a USB port available to connect a mobile
+Requires a USB port available to connect a mobile or a bluetooth connection.

 Install buildozer